tradingbootcamp/arbor-summer-camp/src/content/branches/en/gpu_programming.md

 order: 5
 ---

 The class will be focused on how to program GPUs for modern AI systems.

+General topics:

+- Intuition for how GPU hardware basics naturally prescribe the style of GPU software
-We will teach the intuitions between GPU hardware basics that GPU software naturally flows from.
-Then we will teach performance modeling: AI programs are generally simple, and performance can often be understood with one or two formulas.
+- GPU performance modeling - AI programs are generally simple, and performance can often be understood with one or two formulas

-Then we will teach you how to use one of the major tools we  have: Triton.
-The rest of the class will be exercises with guidance.
+- Triton programming language for efficiently implementing AI programs on a GPU

+Activities:

+- Building spreadsheet models for the runtime performance of AI programs
+- Guided exercises translating simple Python code using Pytorch for ML to run on GPUs using Triton

+Prerequesites:

+- Interest in thinking deeply about computer hardware is expected
+- General coding experience is required
+- Basic familiarity with the C programming language is helpful
+- No experience with GPU programming or AI/ML techniques is needed
+- Bring your own laptop

 *Sophia Wisdom taught herself GPU programming in 2022 after realizing AI was going to be a big deal.
 She worked at [magic.dev](https://magic.dev) on implementing their novel architecture on GPUs.
 Recently she has been selling data to AI companies and is working on a LLM inference engine.*